nilminiwso2/docs-is/en/docs/references/extend/host-authentication-endpoint-on-a-different-server.md

 # Host Authentication Endpoint on a Different Server

 The authentication endpoint contains the authentication URLs used in the authentication flow.
-You can use the default authentication endpoint webapp that is hosted on WSO2 Identity Server itself, or host it on a separate server.
+You can use the default authentication endpoint web app that is hosted on WSO2 Identity Server itself, or host it on a separate server.
 You may want to host it separately for the purpose of having custom theming and branding.

 The following topics describe how you can host the authentication endpoint on a different server outside WSO2 Identity Server  (e.g., in a different Tomcat Server).